River Winterborne

 The River Winterborne at Winterborne Kingston.

 The River Winterborne at Winterborne Zelston.

 The River Winterborne drying at the end of May at Winterborne Clenston.

-There are two River Winterbornes in Dorset, England.
+The River Winterborne is a river in Dorset, England.

-The rivers only flow overground during the winter, hence the name.
-They both flow through a number of villages with a first name of "Winterborne" or “Winterbourne”.
+The river is a chalk stream and it only flows overground during the winter, hence the name.
+It flows through a number of villages with a first name of "Winterborne".

-The North Winterborne flows through the following villages in Dorset from its source to the point where it joins the River Stour:
+It flows through the following villages in Dorset from its source to the point where it joins the River Stour: